-Jamaica is the third largest island in the Caribbean located south of Cuba in the heart of the Caribbean islands.
-Year round sunshine, white sandy beaches and lots of day trips to choose makes Jamaica an excellent island to visit.
-Whilst in the middle of the Caribbean, Jamaica has a strong alliance with Africa dating back to the days of the slave trade when Africans were brought to Jamaica to carry the rum to Europe.
+Jamaica is the third-largest island in the Caribbean located south of Cuba in the heart of the Caribbean islands.
+Year-round sunshine, white sandy beaches, and lots of day trips to choose make it an excellent island to visit.
+Whilst in the middle of the Caribbean, Jamaica has a strong alliance with Africa dating back to the days of the slave trade when Africans were brought to the island to carry the rum to Europe.

 Getting Married in Jamaica and Weddings on the Beach

 It’s very easy to get married in Jamaica with no legal requirement for residency on the island; you can literally turn up and get married on the beach.
 You will need 24 hours to organise the legal documentation for the marriage license and it is advisable to send copies of the required documents in advance.